agladstein/AJ_ABC/README.md

 -------------------------

-## Running as a Workflow on Open Science Grid
+## Running as a Workflow on Open Science Grid and Wisconsin CHTC

 The workflow creates a Python virtual environment according to the requirements.in file, and then tars up this whole directory.
 That tarball is then shipped with the jobs, with the result being that wherever the jobs start up, they